The-DevBlog/bevy_pathfinding/readme.md

 A lightweight, local steering technique where each unit blends three factors—steering away from too-close neighbors (separation), matching their heading (alignment), and moving toward the group’s center (cohesion)—to naturally avoid collisions and maintain smooth, flock-like motion.

+### Sounds cool, but woudln't apploying those forces be exponentially expensive?

+Actually, no. The Bevy Pathfinding crate features a powerful spatial partioning (or bucketing) optimization.
+When you initialize the grid using: `app.insert_resource(Grid::new(BUCKETS, MAP_GRID, CELL_SIZE));`, you include a **BUCKETS** value.
+The grid is split equally into this BUCKETS value, so each boid is applying forces against other boids in the **same bucket**. *Nice.*

 ## Getting Started

 Add the **bevy_pathfinding** crate: